ES-DOC/esdoc-technical/docs/web-apis/pyessv.md

-# PYESSV Web Service API
+# PYESSV Web API

 ## Overview

-The pyessv web-service exposes a set of endpoints for exposing controlled vocabularies to upstream tools & applications.
+The pyessv web API exposes a set of endpoints for exposing controlled vocabularies to upstream tools & applications.
 It runs over the top of an in-momory cached instance of the pyessv-archive.
 It serves vocabularies in JSON format on demand.

 ## Pre-requisites